In short, the executive producer who serves as the head writer.note

 - Big Finish Doctor Who, the audio series, had Gary Russell as its showrunner until 2009, when Nicholas Briggs (the voice of the Daleks) took over the role.

-- An odd example in Wizards of Waverly Place: The show's creator, Todd J. Greenwald, remains on-staff as a writer and producer, but he is not the showrunner - that honour went to Peter Murrieta for the first three seasons.
-(In the fourth season, he left and Greenwald stayed on - but Greenwald still did not become the showrunner.)
+- An odd example in Wizards of Waverly Place: The show's creator, Todd J. Greenwald, was a staff writer and producer for the show's entire run, but he was never the showrunner - that honour went to Peter Murrieta for the first three seasons.
+Even when Murrieta left before the fourth season, Greenwald still did not become the showrunner.